-Victims of violent crimes have a right to attend any or all post arraignment or pretrial court dates but victims and witnesses do not have to.
+Victims of violent crimes have a right to attend any or all post arraignment or pretrial court dates and are welcome to do so at their own discretion.
+However, the case will not be adversly affected if the victim and witnesses do not attend Pretrial court dates.
 Typically, victims and witnesses are only required to appear at a jury trial or bench trial date.
 In some instances, however, you may be required to appear in court for a pretrial matter.
 In the event that your presence is required at such a hearing, you will be contacted via mail and/or telephone by the State’s Attorney’s Office.
 In some instances, victims or witnesses may receive a subpoena, which is hand-delivered in person by a Sheriff’s deputy or a State’s Attorney’s Office Investigator.

 How will I be notified about my case?

 Victims and witnesses are most often notified by mail and telephone.
 Victims may also register to receive notices through an automated victim notification system.
-Our Advocate is available to review your options regarding notifications and assist with registration.
+Our Advocates are available to review your options regarding notifications and assist with registration.
 If you are required to be present in court under subpoena, a subpoena will be hand delivered by a Sheriff’s Deputy or a State’s Attorney’s Office Investigator.

 What is a subpoena?